Our Staff

 The Youth Ministry Advisory Team exists to discern contemporary issues facing youth and their families and youth ministries of congregations.
 The YMAT will ensure that plans are carried out for ministries that support and complement the youth ministries of congregation

-Rebecca Stempniak, Chair-elect – First, Albemarle
+Rebecca Stempniak, Chair − First Baptist, Albemarle

-Brian Lockamy – Woodhaven, Apex
+Brian Lockamy, Chair-elect − Woodhaven Baptist, Apex

 Learn More About CBF North Carolina